 Many expectant mothers continue their regular exercise regime throughout their pregnancy.

-Exercise is a great way to promote endorphins while expecting.
+Exercising while pregnant is a great way to promote endorphins.
 However, it’s recommended that you don’t do too much activity, because the risks outweigh the positives at this critical time in your time.

-If you do, this can be another reason why you may find excessive protein in your urine.
+If you do, this can be another reason why you may find excessive protein in your urine4.

 What it Means to Have Protein in Your Urine